No products in the cart.

 Gen Z is rethinking the value of traditional college education, opting for alternative paths that prioritize skills and affordability.

-New York, USA — As the cost of higher education continues to soar, generation Z is increasingly questioning the value of traditional college degrees. with student debt in the U.S. exceeding $1.7 trillion as of 2023, many young people are seeking alternatives that promise skill acquisition without the financial burden of a four–year university.
+new york, USA — As the cost of higher education continues to soar, generation Z is increasingly questioning the value of traditional college degrees. with student debt in the U.S. exceeding $1.7 trillion as of 2023, many young people are seeking alternatives that promise skill acquisition without the financial burden of a four-year university.

 this shift is significant. colleges and universities, once seen as the gateway to professional success, are now competing with a plethora of online courses, bootcamps, and vocational programs that often deliver faster, more targeted training at a fraction of the cost.
 In fact, a recent survey conducted by the Strada education network revealed that 60% of Gen Z respondents believe that a college degree is not necessary for success in today’s job market.